AleRapchan/hyperledger-car-insurance/README.md

 - A state can have zero, one or many transitions to other states

 ## Identify the roles
+- A role is a position that someone holds in a process ○ User
+  - Administrator ○ Buyer
+  - Seller
+  - Adjudicator
+  - System
+- You may limit who can execute certain transitions based on roles

 ## The chaincode